polterguy/phosphorusfive/plugins/p5.io/README.md

 at this code after evaluation to see this in action.

 ```
-create-folder:/foo-bar/
+create-folder:~/foo-bar/
-create-folder:/foo-bar-2/
+create-folder:~/foo-bar-2/
-copy-folder:/foo-bar-2/
+copy-folder:~/foo-bar-2/
-  to:/foo-bar/
+  dest:~/foo-bar/
 ```

-After evaluating the above Hyperlisp, you will see that the value of your *[copy-folder]* node, will probably look something like this
+After evaluating the above Hyperlisp, you will see that the value of your *[copy-folder]* node, will look something like "/foo-bar copy 2/".
-"/foo-bar copy 2/".
-This was because the destination value of your copy-folder invocation was a path to a folder that already exist.
+This is because the destination value of your copy-folder invocation was a path to a folder that already exist.

 #### Executing every Hyperlisp file within a folder